 Relationships are a complicated arrangement between individuals which in most circumstances will develop positively.
 However in certain instances relationships will become strained or suffer as a result of family or other pressures, and may need to be brought to an end.

 Relationship breakdown is a distressing and unpleasant experience.
 At Miller Samuel Hill Brown, our specialist Divorce and Dissolution solicitors provide clear advice and support to help guide our clients through this increasingly complex area of law.
 We will work with you to ensure that the matter is dealt with efficiently and carefully, offering a range of complimentary family law services, to help avoid unnecessary heartache.
-We offer specialist divorce advice for those who are:

 Divorce and Dissolution are the only ways to bring relationships that have been recognised in law, through marriage or civil partnership, to an end.
 In Scotland, the only way to be able to pursue a Divorce or Dissolution is where certain criteria have been satisfied.
 Essentially, before a Divorce or Dissolution can be pursued it will have to be shown that you and your partner are no longer able to sustain a marriage/civil partnership or that the relationship no longer exists on a permanent basis.
 In Scotland, this will be the case where the marriage or civil partnership has irretrievably broken down.

 The most common instance that demonstrates an irretrievable breakdown in a relationship is separation.
 Depending on how long you and your partner have been separated will have an impact on whether or not you can apply for a Divorce or Dissolution:

 An important point to understand is that you needn’t necessarily have been living separately for two years before a court will accept an application for a Divorce or Dissolution.
 The court will only require evidence that you and your partner have not been living as a married couple or as civil partners, and in effect lead very different lives from one another.